jonathannto/geriluh-api/README.md

 ## Technology Stack:

-Gerilu is built using modern and reliable technologies, ensuring high performance and scalability:
+Geriluh is built using modern and reliable technologies, ensuring high performance and scalability:

-Programming Language: Java
+**Programming Language:** Java
-Web Framework: Spring
-Database: MySQL
-User Interface: Angular
+**Web Framework:** Spring Ecosystem (Boot, DataJpa, Security) **Database:** MySQL
+**Migrations:** Flyway
+**Docs:** Swagger
+**Server:** Heroku

 ## License:

-Gerilu is licensed under the Apache 2.0 License.
+Geriluh is licensed under the Apache 2.0 License.
 This license grants users extensive freedom to use, modify, and distribute the software, including for commercial purposes.

 Getting Started:

-To install and run Gerilu on your local environment, follow the instructions in the INSTALL.md file.
+To install and run Geriluh on your local environment, follow the instructions in the INSTALL.md file.

 Contributing:

-The community is welcome to contribute to the development of Gerilu.
+The community is welcome to contribute to the development of Geriluh.
 To learn how to contribute, read the CONTRIBUTING.md file.

 Documentation:

-Comprehensive documentation for Gerilu is available at https://jonathan.eng.br
+Comprehensive documentation for Geriluh is available at https://jonathan.eng.br

 Support:

-For support, you can join the Gerilu community forum at https://jonathan.eng.br
+For support, you can join the Geriluh community forum at https://jonathan.eng.br

-Embrace Efficient Business Management with Gerilu!
+Embrace Efficient Business Management with Geriluh!

-The Gerilu Development Team
+The Geriluh Development Team